Focused ultrasound treatment for essential tremor has been approved by the Food and Drug Administration (FDA) in July 2016.

 - Focused ultrasound offers rapid resolution of symptoms.

 - In contrast to lesioning performed with stereotactic radiosurgery, focused ultrasound does not use ionizing radiation, thus avoiding the side effects of exposure to radiation.

 - Because it is non-invasive, focused ultrasound could be an option for medically refractory ET patients (those who do not respond well to medication) who do not want to undergo surgery.

-A multi-site US clinical trial investigating staged bilateral treatments for ET has been extended to treat a total of 50 patients.
-The interval between treatments is at least nine months.
+A multi-site US clinical trial investigating staged bilateral treatments for ET has been completed.

-A clinical trial in the UK and Spain has begun and is doing staged bilateral treatments.
+A clinical trial in the UK and Spain is testing staged bilateral treatments.
 This group will treat the second side after at least nine months have passed after the first treatment.